krullmizter/dog-breed-id-fastai/README.md

 This project will take on a dog breed identification challenge by [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification).
 The challenge uses the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).

-You can [download](https://www.kaggle.com/competitions/dog-breed-identification/data) the entire dataset as a `.zip` file (you need a free Kaggle account to be able to download the file).
+This notebook will automatically download the Stanford dataset from my personal Google Drive.
+But if you prefer you can [download](https://www.kaggle.com/competitions/dog-breed-identification/data) the dataset as a `.zip` file (you need a free Kaggle account to be able to download the file).

 This project employs the [Fast.ai](https://github.com/fastai/fastai) library to create an image classification model that leverages transfer learning and a convolutional neural network (CNN) to accurately identify different dog breeds.